Scott Young (ice hockey, born 1967): Post-retirement

 In 2011, Young returned to St. Mark's School in Southborough, Massachusetts, as the coach of the boys' varsity team for which he once played.
 As a coach, Young had three winning seasons, two Barber Tournament championships and two Boys' Holiday Showcase championships.
 The St. Mark's team he helped build won the NEPSAC Small School Championships in 2015 and 2016.

 Scott returned to his college alma mater Boston University Terriers as director of hockey operations in 2014.
 In September 2015, he was promoted to assistant ice hockey coach on head coach David Quinn's staff.

 Young was enshrined as a member of the United States Hockey Hall of Fame as part of the Class of 2017.
 On July 28, 2017 he was appointed director of player development for the NHL's Pittsburgh Penguins.

+On June 24, 2022, the Vancouver Canucks appointed Young as Director of Player Personnel.
+On June 5, 2025, Young was promoted to assistant coach as part of Adam Foote's coaching staff.
+On May 19, 2026, the Canucks fired Foote and his coaching staff, including Young, after the team finished the season in last place with a 25–49–8 record.